[AEM Assets]{class="badge positive" title="Applies to AEM Assets)."}

 Narrow your search results using filters narrow-down-search-results

 Use the Filters panel to search for assets based on metadata.
 You can filter search results based on various search predicates.
 You can select all the appropriate predicates to minimize or narrow down your search results.
+You can choose more than 10 predicates while filtering your search results.
 When you select multiple options within a filter, Content Hub displays the assets that match any of the options selected within a filter.
 However, when you select multiple options across filters, Content Hub only displays the assets that match all options selected across filters to narrow down your search results.

 The default filters include file format, approved by, date approved, expired and not expired assets, and expiration date.
 Administrators can also configure the filters that display in the list of filters.
 For more information, see Configure Content Hub user interface.